- Strap on the crampons and hike over Patagonian glaciers

 |Day 2||Full-Day Buenos Aires Walking Tour||Buenos Aires|

-|Day 4||Buenos Aires to El Calafate||El Calafate|
+|Day 4||Fly to El Calafate||El Calafate|

 |Day 5||Perito Moreno Glacier Hike||El Calafate|

-|Day 7||El Calafate to Puerto Madryn||Puerto Madryn|
+|Day 7||Fly to Puerto Madryn||Puerto Madryn|

-|Day 8||Península Valdés and Whale Watching||Puerto Madryn|
+|Day 8||Península Valdés & Whale Watching||Puerto Madryn|

-|Day 15||Iguazú to Buenos Aires||Buenos Aires|
+|Day 15||Fly to Buenos Aires, Tango Show||Buenos Aires|

-|Day 16||Goodbye Buenos Aires!|
+|Day 16||Depart Buenos Aires|

 Day 2: Full-Day Buenos Aires Walking Tour

-Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
+To properly experience Buenos Aires, you must do so on foot.
+So after a fortifying breakfast, you'll meet an expert local guide and head out for a full-day walking/sightseeing tour.
+It begins in Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
 This leafy plaza, anchored by a majestic ombú tree, is named after one of the heroes of Argentina's independence movement, General José de San Martín.

-Day 4: Buenos Aires to El Calafate
+Day 4: Fly to El Calafate

 Day 5: Perito Moreno Glacier Hike